vcavallo/impostor_roster/README.md

 export SECRET_KEY_BASE=f0461bSOME_LONG_KEY_HERE
 export RECAPTCHA_SITE_KEY=thignsthigns
 export RECAPTCHA_SECRET_KEY=thingsthings
+export ADMIN_NAME=somenameforhttpbasicauth
+export ADMIN_PASSWORD=somepasswordforhttpbasicauth
 ```

 - Pretty sure everything else is standard rails. clone, `bundle`, `rake db:setup` (there are some seeds).

+## Things to know

+- The admin section is handled by `Administrate`
+  - Auth for this is just http basic auth for now. user and pass in the env

 ## Contributing